Skip to Content

 Let’s get back on the water!
 One of the top things to do in Moab is river rafting.
 In the spring months the water will be very cold, but in the summer and fall it’s refreshing and tolerable.

 Experience panoramic views of the canyons on a Moab white water rafting tour.
-From calm waters to class 3 rapids, there’s a variety of adventure on the river!
+From calm waters to class 3 rapids, there’s a variety of adventure on the river for outdoor enthusiasts!

 You can find lots of Moab river rafting tours for either 1/2 day or full day of fun!
 Make sure to wear sunscreen, sunglasses and bring a water bottle.